MathiasStadler/json_schema_parser/README.md

 e.g. "->My_Struct_Name" will name the struct My_Struct_Name where "title" is missing.

-JSON objects that exist under the main object (e.g. where there is an array of objects), should be specified in the "$defs" object.
-These should be referenced as { "$ref": "#/$defs/*name*"} in the main object.
+JSON objects that exist under the main object (e.g. where there is an array of objects), will be moved under the "$defs" object in preprocessing.
+These can be referenced as { "$ref": "#/$defs/*name*"} in the main object.
 Each object under $defs will create a separate Rust struct with the name given under $defs.
+It is advisable if the same structure appears in multiple places in your schema, that $defs be used explicitly.

 e.g.
 ```